NAME, AIMS, HEADQUARTERS AND FIELD OF ACTIVITY

 b) Examine and judge the administration of the Governing Body.

-c) Approve the accounts.
+c) Approve the annual accounts.

 d) Reform the statutes.